asbhogal/Coffee-Stories/README.md

 This repository and its contents are protected by copyright law.
 Please submit a request to the owner if you wish to utilise the theme and/or its components/code for your own work.

 == Description ==
-Welcome to Coffee Stories.
+<br>Welcome to Coffee Stories.
 A hub for your tales, and from those around the world, all shared over a cup of Joe.
 The theme is fully responsive and optimised, and built using HTML5, CSS3 (SCSS), JavaScript and jQuery.

 == Changelog ==